-Learning some of the basics of following Jesus-Who is God?
+Learning to following Jesus-Who is God?
 What does it look like to talk to God and learn more about Him?
 What are some good next steps we can take?
 We'll spend the rest of this week answering important questions like these.